drupalprojects/memcache/README.txt

   $conf['memcache_debug_log'] = '/path/to/file.log';

 By default, only the following memcache actions are logged: 'set', 'add', 'delete', and 'flush'.
-If you'd like to also log 'get' actions, enble verbose
+If you'd like to also log 'get' and 'getMulti' actions, enble verbose logging:
-logging:
   $conf['memcache_debug_verbose'] = TRUE;

 This file needs to be writable by the web server (and/or by drush) or you will